-The third and very important setting to make sure is that the port on the switch connected to the WebMux[TM] will be accepting tagged VLAN packets only.
-In some switches, you will need to first configure the port to use "general" mode and then specify that the port will be tagged.
+The third and very important setting to make sure is that the port on the switch connected to the WebMuxTM will accept correctly tagged VLAN packets only.
+In some switches, you must first configure the port to use .general. mode and then specify that the port will be tagged.
+If you plan to use more than one VLANs, you may configure the switch port to be trunk port, or add multiple VLAN tags to it.